-> Don Tapscott and Alex Tapscott founded the Institute to create a network of expertise on the strategic opportunities and implementation challenges discussed in their bestselling book, Blockchain Revolution.
-They envisioned a rigorous research program that would explore in depth such core strategic questions as
+In 2017, Don and Alex founded the Institute to create a network of experts to study the strategic opportunities and implementation challenges discussed in Blockchain Revolution.
+They envisioned a rigorous research program that would explore such core strategic questions as:

 - How will this technology affect various industries?